Speakers & Program

 - Dual-band commissioning using Bluetooth

-Prior to the conference, a form was sent to the partners used for clarifying the content and outlines of the workshop.
+Remember, prior to the conference, a form was sent to the partners used for clarifying the content and outlines of the workshop.
 Have a look at the file here.

 Make sure to schedule enough time for coffee and lunch breaks, as well as a drink to allow people to interact and expand their professional network.
+You might also decide that you want to host a special networking event for larger companies.
+If so, make sure you organize it in time and communicate all details well in advance so that individuals you want to see at the event don’t commit their time elsewhere.